Rabios/Pancake/docs/getting_started.md

 ## Offline

-1. Check if you have installed Python
+1. Check if you have installed Python.
-2. Clone and build,Check `README.md` for more about that
+2. Clone and build, Check README about building Pancake.
-3. Create HTML file and link to `pancake.js` in the `build` folder of the repository
+3. Create HTML file and link to `pancake.js` in the `build` folder of the repository.

-> NOTES: Pancake is prebuilt,Rebuild it only in case you are modify source code
+> NOTES: Pancake is prebuilt, Rebuild it only in case you are modify source code or changing the renderer...

 ```html
 <!DOCTYPE html>
 <html>